Phpcraft/core/README.md

 - Planned features:
   - See other players on the server in the player list
   - Legacy List Ping

-  - Display messages using § colorfully as well
+## Dependencies

+- PHP >=7.0.15
+- mbstring

+### Additional Dependencies for Online Mode

+- gmp
+- openssl
+- mbcrypt

-## Client Usage
+## Usage

-Simply clone this repository and run `php client.php`.
-You can also provide optional arguments — use `php client.php help` to get list of them.
+Simply clone this repository and run any file you want — `client.php`, `server.php`, or `listping.php`.
+You can also provide arguments to the client and server — get a list of supported arguments using `php <file>.php help`.

+### Built-in Client Commands

-Once the client is running, you can send messages by typing them, but there are also commands, starting with a period (`.`) — type `.help` for a list of them.
+The client has a couple of built-in commands, which start with a period (`.`); type `.help` for a list of them.
 If you want to send a message starting with a period, use two periods.

-## Server Usage

-Simply clone this repository and run `php server.php`.
-You can also provide optional arguments — use `php server.php help` to get list of them.